-The DCCA may initiate a cartel investigation on its own initiative – for example, following an analysis of the competitive environment in a specific sector.
-Cartel investigations may also be initiated on the basis of a leniency application, a complaint or a tip from a third party.
+The DCCA may initiate a cartel investigation on its own initiative; for example, following an analysis of the competitive environment in a specific sector.
+Cartel investigations may also be initiated on the basis of a leniency application, a complaint or a tip from a third party (including a foreign NCA).
 To facilitate the latter, it is possible for employees or others who may have knowledge of a cartel to inform the DCCA anonymously.

 The undertaking has the right to summon outside counsel.
 The DCCA is not obliged to delay the dawn raid until the counsel arrives, and generally only waits around 30 minutes for outside counsel to arrive.

-In order to carry out a dawn raid, the DCCA must have made a decision about conducting an investigation, obtained a court order, and be able to provide due identification.
+In order to carry out a dawn raid, the DCCA must have made a formal decision to conduct an investigation, have obtained a court order, and be able to provide due identification of themselves.
 The DCCA must stay within the limits/scope of the court order and the DCCA’s decision when collecting and reviewing material.

 The DCCA is entitled to gain access to any information, regardless of the media.
 Consequently, it must be given access to rooms, cabinets, drawers, computers, smartphones, USB memory sticks, iPads, etc. The DCCA may view, read and make copies of any type of information, even if the undertaking considers such information to be confidential.
-Restrictions apply to information that does not belong to the undertaking falls outside the scope of the court order and the DCCA’s decision or falls within the Legal Privilege.
+Restrictions apply to information that does not belong to the undertaking, that falls outside the scope of the court order and the DCCA’s decision, or that falls within the legal professional privilege.

-If it is not possible to make copies of the documents at the premises of the undertaking, the DCCA may seize material with the purpose of making copies at its own premises, in which case it must return the material to the undertaking within three days.
+If it is not possible to make copies of the documents at the premises of the undertaking, the DCCA may seize material with the purpose of making copies at the DCCA’s premises, in which case the material must be returned to the undertaking within three days.

-In general, undertakings will co-operate with the DCCA.
+In general, undertakings shall and will co-operate with the DCCA.
 When an investigation lasts longer than one day, the DCCA has different options in order to avoid spoliation of potentially relevant information.
-In accordance with section 18(5) of the Act, the DCCA can seal relevant rooms and offices of the premises or seal relevant information for up to three working days.
+In accordance with Section 18(5) of the Act, the DCCA can seal relevant rooms and offices of the premises or seal relevant information for up to three working days.

-According to section 18(1) of the Act, the DCCA can demand oral statements from representatives of the undertaking during a dawn raid.
-“Representatives of the undertaking” is interpreted broadly and includes, for example, any owner, co-owner or employee; guests or cleaning staff are not covered by the Act.
+According to Section 18(1) of the Act, the DCCA can demand oral statements from representatives of the undertaking during a dawn raid.
+“Representatives of the undertaking” is interpreted broadly and includes any owner, co-owner or employee; guests or cleaning staff are not covered by the Act.

 At the completion of a dawn raid carried out by the DCCA, the undertaking will receive a copy of all physical material of which the DCCA has made copies during the inspection.

-As a general rule, everyone who is subject to a coercive measure such as a dawn raid will have the right to representation, cf section 8 of the Public Administration Act.
+As a general rule, everyone who is subject to a coercive measure such as a dawn raid will have the right to representation (Section 8 of the Public Administration Act).
 There are no rules on who may provide representation or counselling to an officer or employee of a specific undertaking, but the DCCA may demand that the officer or employee participate personally if they are deemed to be of importance to the investigation.

 Legal counsel may represent both the undertaking and the employees, unless such representation would create a conflict of interest.
 If so, a present or past employee may seek independent legal advice.

 During the initial phase of an enforcement effort, the counsel should make sure that it obtains full access to the DCCA’s case.
-The counsel should further demand to be present during the questioning of employees, review of documents, etc, and should ensure that the DCCA acts within the scope of the warrant and does not violate the Legal Professional Privilege, etc.
+The counsel should further demand to be present during the questioning of employees, during the review of documents, etc, and should ensure that the DCCA acts within the scope of the warrant and does not violate the legal professional privilege, etc.

-Documentary evidence is obtained through dawn raids, leniency applications and interviews with parties and third parties.
+Documentary evidence is obtained through dawn raids, leniency applications and interviews with parties and third parties (including complainants).